Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Toast - Pain Grille or Toast.

-Toster was a French word that came to England with William the Conqueror and its meaning then was to grill.
-The word came back to France as toast with the English meaning including toasted bread.
+Toster was a French word that came to England with William the Conqueror, and its meaning then was to grill.
+The word came back to France as toast with its English meaning, including toasted bread.

 Toast with apricot jam - Toast avec confiture d'abricot.